tvdboom/ATOM/README.md

 	+ X: array or pd.Dataframe, optional if class is fitted
 	+ max_number_onehot: int, optional (default=10)
 	Maximum number of unique values in a feature to perform one-hot-encoding.
-* **feature_selection(X, Y, strategy='univariate', max_features=0.9, threshold=-np.inf, frac_variance=1, max_correlation=0.98)**
+* **feature_selection(X, Y, strategy='univariate', solver=None, max_features=0.9, threshold=-np.inf, frac_variance=1, max_correlation=0.98)**
-Select best features according to a univariate F-test or with a recursive feature selector (RFS).
+Select best features according to the selected strategy.
 Ties between features with equal scores will be broken in an unspecified way.
 Also removes features with too low variance and too high collinearity.
 	+ X: array or pd.Dataframe, optional if class is fitted
 	+ Y: array or pd.Series, optional if class is fitted
-	+ strategy: string or model class, optional (default='univariate') Strategy for the feature selector.
+	+ strategy: string, optional (default=None)
+	Feature selection strategy to use.
 Choose from:
+		- None: do not perform any feature selection
+		- 'univariate': perform a univariate statistical test
+		- 'PCA': perform a principal component analysis
+		- 'RFS': perform recursive feature selection
+	+ solver: string, model class or function (default=None)
+	Solver to use for the feature selection strategy.
+See the sciki-learn documentation for an extended descrition of the choices.
+Select None for the default option per strategy (not applicable for the RFS).
+		- for 'univariate', choose one from:
+			- f_classif (default for classification tasks)
+			- f_regression (default for regression tasks)
+			- mutual_info_classif
+			- mutual_info_regression
+			- chi2
-		- 'univariate' for the univariate F-test
+		- for 'PCA', choose one from:
+			- 'auto' (default)
+			- 'full'
+			- 'arpack'
+			- 'randomized'
-		- model class (not fitted) for the RFS
+		- for 'RFS', choose a model class (not yet fitted).
+No default.
-	+ max_features: int, float or None, optional (default=0.9)
+	+ max_features: int or float, optional (default=0.9)
-	Number or fraction of features to select.
+	Number of features to select.
+		- None: select all features
 		- if >= 1: number of features to select
 		- if < 1: fraction of features to select
-		- if None: select all features (only for RFS)
 	+ threshold: string or float, optional (default=-np.inf)
 	The threshold value to use.
 Features whose importance is greater or equal are kept while the others are discarded.
 Only for RFS.
 		- if 'mean': set the mean of feature_importances as threshold